Julie Burges, BS, MS, Laboratory Manager

 After earning a bacteriology degree from the University of California – Davis in 1980, Joy spent a year training at the Santa Clara Valley Medical Center in San Jose.
 She moved back to Davis in 1981 to work at the Sacramento Blood Bank for a short time before accepting a position in the hematology laboratory at the University of California – Davis Veterinary Medical Teaching Hospital.
 She held the position of hematology supervisor and currently works in multiple laboratories, including hematology, regenerative medicine and clinical chemistry.

 Christina Steckley, BA

-Christina Steckley has worked in veterinary hospitals since the age of 16 in a variety of technical positions.
-She is a 2002 graduate of the University of California – Davis.
-Steckley worked for two years at IDEXX before moving to Clinical Laboratory Services in 2004 where she serves primarily in the hematology laboratory.
+Christina Steckley received her BA in Biological Sciences from UC Davis in 2002.
+She worked for two years at IDEXX before moving to the VMTH Clinical Diagnostic Laboratories in 2004 where she serves primarily in the Hematology laboratory.

 Eva Tamez-Trevino, MD, MS, PhD

 After working for 10 years in a research laboratory in Mexico, Eva Tamez-Trevino spent several years at the medical and dental school of the Autonomous University of Nuevo Leon, Mexico, as a lecturer to professional students.
 She currently works in the immunology and virology laboratories.